sulfuror/rescript-sh/README.md

 If you do this your cron job will look like this:
 * `0 */4 * * * /home/YOURUSERNAME/restic.sh >> /home/YOURUSERNAME/logs/restic-log_$(date +\%Y-\%m-\%d-\%H:00) 2>&1`

+You could totally change the destination to your logs if you want.
+I made it to  /home because it's just simple and you don't have to mix that with systems logs.
+You could also make the log folder hidden (that's my choice) and just use `ls` to list your logs and `cat` to display the output instead of opening file by file.

 That's it.
 If you want to make this script better feel free to do it here.